D'Afflitto

-The origins: from Castrum Pini to Scala (XI and XII century)
+The origins: from Castrum Pini to Scala (11th and 12th century)

 Genealogists have considered that the different forms of the surname d'Afflitto, that is d'Africto, de Fricto, de Flicto, de Afflicto, de Afflictis, and their variants, are attributable to the same family.

 With regard to the original form de or da Filicto, in particular, it has been more recently proposed to be derived from the term afflictus, as a variant of affictus, with the meaning of tax or income.

 One of the first documentary evidence of the family dates back to March 7, 1041.
 They instead arrived in Scala in the Norman age (1131–1194); the family became domini, that is, members of the town's aristocracy.

 Some bishops from the same city, established as diocese around 1069, also belonged to the family: Orso (ca. 1144), Alessandro II (1171–1191 ca.), Costantino (1207–1220 ca.), Matteo (1227–1269 ca).
 Later there were Natale Mastini d’Afflitto (1418–1450) and Francesco (1583–1593).

 In 1280–1282, the d'Afflitto were several times judges of Scala.

 In 1144, Bishop Orso donated to the church of St. Stephanie in the same town two silver deer bearing the insignia of the d'Afflitto.
 The gift would suggest the spread at this time of the tradition about the family's lineage from St. Eustace, a Roman general under Emperor Trajan.
 An episode in the legend of the Saint is centred on a deer that, during a hunting trip, would have appeared to the Roman general Placidus, who then went down in history as Saint Eustace, carrying the Cross and the figure of Christ between his horns.

 From the wills of the members, it emerges, between the XI and XII centuries, the existence of a conspicuous estate comprising palaces and properties in Benevento, as well as properties in Scala and throughout the Duchy of Amalfi.